lesnoh/i3wm-wsswitch/README.md

 If you have two created workspaces "1" and "3" and "1" is focused then "i3wm-wsswitch.sh -r" will create an empty workspace "2" and switch to it.
 If the script is directly executed again it will change the focus to the existing workspace "3".

+If you are on workspace 1 and move to the left, the highest already created workspace will be choosen.

+If you are moving right the script will create new workspaces up to $WORKSPACE_MAX.
+If you have reached $WORKSPACE_MAX it will move to workspace 1.

 __this has not been tested on multi monitor setups__